top of page

 Exit markets are actionable, including a wide range of corporates and private equity seeking to acquire innovations that help industry & society adapt to water risk in our new climate reality.

-So, is this the ‘water industry’?
+Wait, so this isn't the 'water industry'?

 No. This is Water Risk, which is a cross-sectoral market encompassing industries that face increasing water-related risks due to climate change, extreme weather, and shifting hydrological patterns.

-Unlike the traditional water industry, which focuses primarily on drinking water supply, municipal wastewater, and select industrial applications, the water risk industry includes sectors such as finance, insurance, real estate, power generation (Photo to the right of a Hydroelectric power plant), agriculture, aquaculture, transportation, and coastal infrastructure – all of which must manage risks like drought, flooding, storm surges, sea level rise, and harmful algal blooms.
+Unlike the traditional 'water industry', which focuses primarily on drinking water supply, municipal wastewater, and select industrial applications, the water risk industry includes sectors such as finance, insurance, real estate, power generation (Photo to the right of a Hydroelectric power plant), agriculture, aquaculture, transportation, and coastal infrastructure – all of which must manage risks like drought, flooding, storm surges, sea level rise, and harmful algal blooms.

 hydro-power.avif